EternalRival/decision-making-tool-task/README.md

 ##### Close button

 1. Displays a `close button` in the upper right corner of modal window for returning to the [list of lots](#list-of-lots).
 The appearance of this button should clearly indicate its purpose *(contain appropriate text or icon. e.g., "⨉", "x", etc.)*.
-2. The `close button` click must close `WoF` view and return the user to the [list of lots](#list-of-lots).
+2. The `close button` click must close `WoF` modal window and return the user to the [list of lots](#list-of-lots).
+3. Closing `WoF` modal window must remove it from DOM.
-3. In the wheel rotation state, `close button` must be temporarily visually disabled or hidden and must not be functioning.
+4. In the wheel rotation state, `close button` must be temporarily visually disabled or hidden and must not be functioning.
-4. In the initial and winning states `close button` returns to its original state and functions as it should.
+5. In the initial and winning states `close button` returns to its original state and functions as it should.

 ##### Outside click